AAPOR Awards

 The AAPOR Public Service Award is intended to recognize and honor outstanding public service and dedication to maintaining AAPOR standards.
 It recognizes persons who work on behalf of the public sector, and have contributed to the quality of government surveys, data systems, research, leadership, and/or policy.
 This award is a means for recognizing the service and dedication of persons working in or with the public sector and their dedication to protecting, improving, and maintaining survey research standards and data quality.

-• They are currently serving or have recently served in a local, national, or international public service capacity.
+Individuals will be considered eligible for the award if they are currently serving or have recently served in a local, state, national, or international public service capacity.

-• Individuals nominated for the award must have a demonstrated dedication to improving and maintaining AAPOR standards in the areas of public opinion, government statistics, and/or survey methodology, or
+• How the nominee has demonstrated dedication to improving and maintaining AAPOR standards in the areas of public opinion, government statistics, and/or survey methodology.

-• Have demonstrated leadership with regard to survey research and data quality in the public sector.
+• How the nominee has demonstrated leadership with regard to survey research and data quality in the public sector.

-A committee shall be established and chaired by an AAPOR regional chapter president who is chosen by AAPOR’s vice president, with approval of the Executive Council.
-The committee will evaluate award entries.
-The Award is presented at the Annual Conference.
+The award committee will evaluate award entries.
+The award is presented at the Annual Conference.
 The award may not be given every year.

 The AAPOR Book Award